Wildlife Conservation Tips for Operators

 Australia has a unique and wonderful range of wildlife, most of which can found nowhere else in the world.
 With more and more people making Australia their home, much of the forest and woodland areas have been cleared to make way for farms, townships and urban cities.
 Unfortunately we have changed the land so much that many types of animals have already disappeared (including 16 species of mammal since Eutopean settlement – one of the hghest rates in the world) or are in danger of soon doing so.

-See especially the compilation of wildlife-viewing guidelines by the Biodiversity Working Group
+Wildlife-viewing guidelines by the Biodiversity Working Group

 Encourage Tourist Participation in Wildlife Conservation